chaitanyakumarcodes/urs-web/README.md

    ```
    - Use this `firebaseConfig` object in your JavaScript code to initialize Firebase.

-Let me know if you need further help with Firebase setup!

-The JSON configuration you're showing is a **Firebase Service Account Key** used for server-side authentication when interacting with Firebase services like Firestore, Firebase Admin SDK, and more.
+The JSON configuration consists **Firebase Service Account Key** used for server-side authentication when interacting with Firebase services like Firestore, Firebase Admin SDK, and more.
 To generate and download this key, follow these steps:

 1. **Go to Firebase Console:**
    - Open the [Firebase Console](https://console.firebase.google.com/).